-Celldex's (CLDX) rindopepimut may be the most promisingadvanced.
+Celldex's (CLDX) rindopepimut may be the most advanced.
 Phase III trial results from rindopepimut should be available in the second half of 2016.

-While rindopepimut is indeed the mosta promising new drug other than aldox, it would be a mistake to view it as preventing aldox Aldox from gaining significant market share for two reasons.
+While rindopepimut is indeed a promising new drug, it would be a mistake to view it as preventing Aldoxfrom gaining significant market share for two reasons.

 First, rindopepimut has an entirely different approach from Aldox.
-Whereas aldox Aldox is based on doxorubicin which is a known chemotherapeutic agent, rindopepimut is a vaccine which limits its use to approximately 20% of GBM patients that have a specific.
-Themutation.
+Whereas Aldoxis based on a known chemotherapeutic agent, rindopepimut is a vaccine which limits its use to approximately 20% of GBM patients that have a specific mutation.
 The objective of rindopepimut is to train the immune system to identify and kill cancer cells.
 In other words while Aldox itself kills cancer cells, rindopepimut simply trains the immune system to do the same thing.
 With this in mind, Rindopepimut and Aldox could potentially be used alongside one another.

-Second, the current standard of treatment for GBM is so far from effective, and the The global market is largeaenough, roughly \$500 millionmulti-billion dollar opportunity for an effective drug, that there is plenty of room for several effective drugs in the market, so rindopepimut and aldox Aldox could be separately successful on their own.
+Second, the current standard of treatment for GBM is so far from effective.
+The global market isamulti-billion dollar opportunity for an effective drug, that there is plenty of room for several effective drugs in the market, so rindopepimut and Aldoxcould be separately successful on their own.